-Find free North Carolina criminal records through official agencies and gain insight into a person’s past.
+Find free North Carolina criminal records via official agencies and gain insight into a person’s past.

-Can the Public View or Access Criminal Records & Arrest Records in the State of North Carolina (NC)?
+How To View Criminal & Arrest Records in North Carolina

-As seen in our North Carolina public records search guide, criminal, arrest and many other records, are publicly accessible unless the record is sealed, expunged, or a juvenile record.
+As covered in the North Carolina public information search tutorial, criminal, arrest and many other records, are publicly accessible unless the record is sealed, expunged, or a juvenile record.

-The North Carolina General Assembly has passed a public records law known as the North Carolina General Statutes § 132-6-6.2 which stipulates and mandates that public records including criminal and arrest records should promptly be provided to members of the public with no proof of purpose but with some exception.1
+The North Carolina General Assembly has passed a public records law known as the NC General Statutes § 132-6-6.2 which stipulates and mandates that public records including criminal and arrest records should promptly be provided to members of the public with no proof of purpose but with some exception.1

 These exceptions include court records that have been sealed, juvenile records, photographs of the crime scene and fingerprints of offenders, etc.

-Differences Between Criminal Records & Arrest Records in North Carolina
+Differences Between Criminal Records & Arrest Records in NC

 Criminal record searches will provide information of offenders who have had interaction with law enforcement and have been convicted of the crime they were charged with in the courts.
 They will generally have information such as court case number, date of conviction and guilty pleas if any.